Irwin Weisfeld: Creation of hippie-era "kooky buttons"

 Even as the court cases against Bookcase, Inc and Fanny Hill came to a close, Irwin Weisfeld found his small bookstore under pressure from large chain bookstores that had opened in midtown-Manhattan.
 During 1966, Weisfeld closed his bookstore and began to write and manufacture a line of joke pin-on buttons (or badges) that displaying mostly irreverent statements of Weisfeld's creation.

 The project began as a bet between Weisfeld and close friend Martha Foley (Weisfeld had studied under Foley at Columbia University and she had included Weisfeld's short story "SAUL"—written as I.W.
 Vanetti—on her 1961 Roll of Honor in The Best American Short Stories 1962).
 For years Foley had encouraged Weisfeld to develop a project that could capitalize on his wit and biting use of language and some of Weisfeld's initial buttons were created from Foley's memories of Weisfeld's sly off the cuff remarks.

 After a good response from the New York literary scene, Weisfeld began to mass produce some of his joke buttons and sell them through ads in magazines.
 Weisfeld's buttons caught on with "smart-aleck" college students and hipsters across the America.
 Unlike "hippie" or "psychedelic" images that were featured on most 60s pin-on buttons, Weisfeld's buttons featured a design and fonts which showcased Weisfeld's irreverent and ironic copy writing.
 Among a large number of popular mid-1960s buttons Weisfeld created: "AMERICA: MURDER-MADNESS-SEX... and THE BEST DAMN ICE CREAM in the world", "DEATH IS NATURE'S WAY OF TELLING US TO SLOW DOWN","KILL FOR PEACE", "SEX: THE BREAKFAST OF CHAMPIONS", "if it moves, fondle it", "SHAKESPEARE ATE BACON", "HERMAN MELVILLE EATS BLUBBER","SUPPORT MENTAL HEALTH or I'LL KILL YOU","HAPPINESS IS A NICE WARM PUSSY", "ANARCHISTS UNITE", "PLEASE BE KIND: I'M ONLY A LITTLE GIRL IN A STRANGE TOWN", "ESKIMO POWER", "SAVE WATER: SHOWER WITH A FRIEND", "IF IT'S LIQUID, I DRINK IT", "GREAT SOCIETY: NEW LEECH ON LIFE", "PILLS, PLEASE", "STAMP OUT FIRST MARRIAGES", "FRODO LIVES", "WOMAN SHOULD BE OBSCENE AND NOT HEARD", "I'M MANIC DEPRESSIVE: BE WARNED", "GOD IS ALIVE: HE JUST DOESN'T WANT TO GET INVOLVED", "YOU, I DON'T LIKE", "YOU STINK!", "MARY POPPINS IS A JUNKIE", and "WHERE IS LEE HARVEY OSWALD NOW THAT WE REALLY NEED HIM?".

-In the late 1960s Weisfeld's buttons were sometimes worn on air by TV comedy personalities.
-In later years, Weisfeld's buttons sometimes appeared as visual reference to the 1960s, such as Jeremy Kagan's 1975 film Katherine, in which a selection of Irwin Weisfeld's buttons are shown (along with the Vietnam War, Fidel Castro, and student demonstrations) in a montage of 1967.
+In the late 1960s Irwin Weisfeld's buttons were sometimes worn on air by TV comedy personalities and in later years Weisfeld's buttons sometimes appeared as visual reference to the 1960s, such as in Jeremy Kagan's 1975 film Katherine, in which a selection of Weisfeld's buttons (along with the Vietnam War, Fidel Castro, and student demonstrations) are part of a montage of 1967.